 Administration in Andaman and Nicobar Islands

 The administration in Andaman and Nicobar Islands is carved out by the British Government of India and now it is treated as Union Territory of India.
 In 1874, the British Government in India had placed the Andaman and Nicobar Islands in one administrative territory.
 At that time, it was headed by a Chief Commissioner.
 The Chief Commissioner had to rule the whole territory.
 He also plays the role as a Judicial Administrator.
-After the independence of India, Andaman and Nicobar Island is treated as Union territory of India.
+After the Independence of India in 1947, Andaman and Nicobar Island is treated as Union territory of India.

 Economy of Andaman and Nicobar Islands

 Farming and fishing are the main sources of income here.
-Tourism is also another source of income for the state.
+Tourism is also another source of income for Andaman and Nicobar Islands.
 There are also a number of small scale, village and handicrafts industry.
 There are shell and wood-based handicraft units.
-Medium sized industrial units are engaged in the production of polythene bags, PVC conduit pipes and fittings, paints, fibre glass and mini flour mills, soft drinks and beverages, etc. are also found here.
+Medium sized industrial units are engaged in the production of polythene bags, PVC conduit pipes and fittings, paints, fiber glass and mini flour mills, soft drinks and beverages, etc. are also found here.
 Small scale industries and handicraft cottage industries are also engaged in bakery products, rice milling, furniture making etc. The Andaman and Nicobar Islands Integrated Development Corporation have also developed in the field of tourism, fisheries, industries and industrial financing.

 Tourism in Andaman and Nicobar Islands